 Dress and Grooming

 A dress code promotes a district’s academic environment, maintains discipline and prevents disruption of the educational process.
-Any type of dress or hairstyle that is disruptive, distracting, unsanitary or unsafe as prohibited.
+Any type of dress or hairstyle that is disruptive, distracting, unsanitary or unsafe is prohibited.

-Students are prohibited from wearing distracting clothing or other accessories that are disruptive to the educational setting.
-Examples of such clothing include, but are not limited to: See-through clothing, visible undergarments, oversized pants that expose undergarments, pajamas, garments that provoke or distract students or school employees, that are obscene, vulgar or demeaning.
-Examples are: suggestive symbols, behavior, apparel, or paraphernalia that link groups to gangs or any antisocial behavior.
-Cover-up clothing (jackets, coats, sweaters, etc.) worn over such apparel may also be deemed unacceptable.
-A good guideline for appropriate shorts/skirts length is past the fingertips when arms are extended down; however, staff may still determine the item inappropriate for school.
+Students are prohibited from wearing clothing or accessories that distract from or are disruptive to the educational setting.
+Examples of prohibited distracting or disruptive clothing or accessories include, but are not limited to:

+See-through clothing, visible undergarments, oversized pants that expose undergarments, and pajamas.

+Garments that expose bare skin, including halters, backless dresses or tops, tube tops, bae midriff tops, shorts and skirts that are shorter than fingertip-length, etc.

+Obscene, vulgar, or demeaning messaging, images, or symbols.

+Sexually suggestive messaging, images, or symbols.

+Messaging, images, symbols, or colors that link a student to gangs or similar antisocial behavior.

+Racially divisive messaging, images, or symbols (e.g., swastika, Confederate flag, etc.).

+Messaging, images, and symbols that advocate the illegal use of drugs or alcohol, or that advertise a substance illegal for minors.

+Cover-up clothing (jackets, coats, sweaters, etc.) worn over prohibited apparel may also be deemed unacceptable.
 Students are required to wear shoes or footwear with soles, dress appropriate for the seasons and refrain from excessive writing on body skin with pens, ink or other materials.

-District policy promotes a drug free environment in the school setting.
-Tee shirts and other garments, buttons, patches, and accessories, which advocate the use of illegal drugs and alcohol, are prohibited.

-Any clothing that exposes bare skin (as described below) may not be worn.
-Such clothing that exposes bare skin is distracting in a school setting.
-Clothing that is distracting, may include, but not be limited too, items such as see-through garments, halters, backless dresses or tops, tube tops, bare midriff tops, short shorts or short skirts, etc. Cover-up clothing such as jackets, coats, sweaters, worn over such apparel may also be deemed inappropriate for school.
-Exposed cleavage is not acceptable.

 All dress is subject to staff discretion.

-If a student violates the dress code, the student will be given the opportunity to correct their attire or style of hair that school day.
-Corrections will be made by making immediate adjustments at school, wearing a school district garment, or going home to change.
+If a student violates the dress code, the student will be given the opportunity to correct their attire or style of hair that school day, or to remove and keep out of sight prohibited accessories.
+Corrections may be made by making immediate adjustments at school, wearing a school district garment, or going home to change.
 Parents may be contacted.
 A student who continues to violate the dress code will be subject to appropriate disciplinary measures.
 If appropriate clothing cannot be secured, the student may be required to spend the day in in-school suspension.
+A student who continues on subsequent school days or at school related activities to violate the dress code will be subject to disciplinary measures, up to an including suspension or expulsion from school.

 Parking (Student) – High School